 The Ministry of Health has not yet set a price for organ transplant surgery, making it difficult to pay for it with the social insurance agency.
-Organ donors still have to pay 20% of their health insurance costs.
+Organ donors still have to pay 20% of the cost of health insurance treatment.

 The Ministry of Health has not yet issued prices for organ transplant services, so health insurance patients have not yet enjoyed full benefits.